-"I will not be sleeping any longer this night," Jane said with soft sigh.
+"I will not be sleeping any longer this night," Jane sighed.
 "Would you help me dress?"

-"Of course," Rose said with a nod.
+"Of course," Rose replied with a nod.
 "But I'm afraid that you'll have to lead the way."

 Jane chuckled and reached for Rose's hand, clutching the older girl's fingers in a way that betrayed her fear, but also her determination.
 As Jane lead Rose through the hall, she was amazing at the great dignity of the girl.
 She had no idea what Mary was truly like, but at that moment Rose could not imagine she could possibly be more regal than Jane.